 - Addiction is a chronic condition.
-Substance abuse is a condition that can be managed, but it is not an illness with a one-stop cure.
+Substance use disorder is a condition that can be managed, but it is not an illness with a one-stop cure.
 Many patients require long-term rehabilitation, aftercare, and constant monitoring, just like other chronic health diseases.

 It can help us to understand how addiction is a disease within the lens of treatment.

 - The effects of drug withdrawal must be medically supervised.
 It is not advisable for people to quit alcohol or drug use abruptly.
 For example, sudden withdrawal can cause death in people suffering from opiate abuse.
 Persistent vomiting and diarrhea may cause dehydration and heart failure.

 - Other medications may be necessary to ‘flush out’ addictions.
 Similar to other diseases requiring medications, drug abuse patients may need antagonist drugs in order to remove the effects of addiction in the body.
 This can help taper off the effects of withdrawal.

 - Effective treatments are comparable to those for mental health disorders.
 Patients with dual diagnosis conditions (such as addictions and mental health problems) often benefit from management plans with psychotherapies, counseling, and lifestyle changes.
 If these evidence-based treatments for mental illnesses are also effective in the angle of addiction, this suggests that substance use disorder is a brain pathology rather than an ‘act of will’.